acisops/acis_anomaly_pages/source/fep_thresholder.rst

 *  Every other frame will be missing for one CCD after some point in the observation.
 The data before this point should contain all frames.
 If the anomaly occurs in realtime COM, the exposure numbers on the impacted CCD will be red on the PMON page, indicating dropped frames.
 But this can happen for a number of reasons (ratty COM, telemetry saturation, and this anomaly).
 The telemetry will probably not saturate for this anomaly, and reported event rates may look normal for the affected CCD.
 In addition, only odd or even frame numbers will be reported for that CCD.

-* After the anomaly occurs, there may be a region of the CCD for which events had been reported but for which no additional events are reported
+* After the anomaly occurs, there may be a region of the CCD for which events had been reported but for which no additional events are reported.

 * After the anomaly occurs, there may be events that are reported on consecutive (undropped) frames.
 These events will have the same chipx,chipy values but the pulse heights will change slowly from frame to frame as the delta overclock values change.
 The raw pulse heights for the event and the bias values are not changing, but the overclock values are changing from frame to frame.
 This can lead to an event being reported at the same position on consecutive frames until the overclock values change such that the event grade changes to a grade that is not accepted.